Elmhurst College: Statistics

 -

 Cathy N. Davidson is an American scholar and university professor.
-Beginning July 1, 2014, she is a professor at the Graduate Center of the City University of New York.
+She is a Distinguished Professor of English, Digital Humanities, and Data Analysis and Visualization at the Graduate Center of the City University of New York where she founded the Futures Initiative.

 -